 The PhD will typically be completed in five years, with each student’s progress and time to degree evaluated each semester during their first year of the PhD program, and annually thereafter.
 Satisfactory progress toward the PhD is required for continued stipend funding and tuition remission.
-Specifically, funding will not be made available for any fifth-year student without an approved Thesis Plan by September 1 of the fifth year.
-Funding is not available beyond the fifth year.

 Each graduate student will identify an area in which to concentrate: biopsychology, developmental psychology, or cognitive psychology.
 The student will develop intensive knowledge and understanding of the area of concentration through advanced seminars, topical seminars, and research experience.